Last Updated 25 May 2022

 We may obtain the following categories of personal data about individuals through direct interactions with us, or from information provided through engagements, from applicants, our partners and through other situations including those described in this Privacy Notice.

-- Personal details (e.g., name, gender, Organisation name, job title, work and mobile telephone numbers, work and personal email and postal address).
+- Personal details (e.g., name, gender, Organisation name, job title, work and mobile telephone numbers, work and personal email, current location and postal address).